UtkarshPrajapati/Gesture-Controlled-Mouse/README.md

 ## :dart: About ##

 I have made a Hand Gesture based cursor controller.
 The cursor moves as we move our hand in front of the Primary Camera.
-It uses Machine Learning to infer 21 3-Dimensionsal Landmarks of hand using Mediapipe's State-of-the-art techniques..
+It uses Machine Learning to infer 21 3-Dimensionsal Landmarks of hand using Mediapipe's State-of-the-art techniques.

+## :dart: How To Use ##

 ## :sparkles: Features ##

 :heavy_check_mark: Uses Open Computer Vision (OpenCV)\